 Take Root Milwaukee recommends that everyone start on the path to homeownership by working with a HUD-approved Housing Counseling Agency.
 Individuals that complete 8-hours of homebuyer education will learn money management techniques, review their credit, learn about financing options, and discover how to work with a Realtor and choose a home.
 Housing counseling agencies will also determine if you qualify for special homeownership grant programs like down payment assistance, tax credits or other programs.
-Watch our recorded Homebuyer Workshop at the bottom of this page to hear from many of the entities listed on this page.

 HOUSING COUNSELING AGENCY MEMBERS

 ACTS supports families who are attempting to purchase a home with cash or a loan.
 They provide one-on-one, HUD-approved home buyer counseling for individuals interested in purchasing a home for owner-occupancy.
 As a real estate brokerage, ACTS represents families in the purchase of homes for owner occupancy, primarily in central city neighborhoods.
 ACTS then helps families plan and execute home rehabilitation, with a focus on reclaiming vandalized foreclosures.
 Their affiliated non-profit partner, ACTS Lending, Inc., provides mortgage loans for rehabilitation projects.
 Interested individuals are encouraged to participate in an orientation session to learn about their model.

 GreenPath Financial Wellness

 GreenPath is proud to be one of the largest and most respected credit counseling agencies in the nation.
 A GreenPath housing expert can help you understand the home buying process and prepare you for the requirements of home ownership.
 GreenPath is an excellent resource if you are aware of financial issues that should be worked on prior to beginning the homebuying process.
 Appointments can be scheduled to meet with an agent over the phone or online by calling 877.290.6974.